How to Make a Partial Withdrawal from a PPF Account?

 When you extend your PPF account after the initial 15-year term, you are allowed to continue the account for an additional 5 years.
 However, there are specific rules governing PPF withdrawal after extension without contribution that are important to know.

-2. One Withdrawal Per Year: During the extended period, you are allowed only one withdrawal per year.
+2. One Withdrawal Per Year: During the extended period, you are allowed only one withdrawal per financial year.
 This is a key restriction, so planning your withdrawals accordingly is crucial.

 Turn Your Money into Gold!